rh-mobb/documentation/docs/aro/cert-manager/README.md

    PULL_SECRET=./pull-secret.txt  # the path to pull-secret
-   LOCATION=southcentralus        # the location of your cluster RESOURCEGROUP=aro-rg           # the name of the resource group where you want to create your cluster DNSRESOURCEGROUP=aro-dns       # the name of the resource group where you want your DNS zones created.
-   CLUSTER=aro-cluster            # the name of your cluster DOMAIN=lab.domain.com          # Domain or subdomain zone for cluster & cluster api
+   LOCATION=southcentralus        # the location of your cluster RESOURCEGROUP=aro-rg           # the name of the resource group where you want to create your cluster CLUSTER=aro-cluster            # the name of your cluster DOMAIN=lab.domain.com          # Domain or subdomain zone for cluster & cluster api
    ```